bahmutov/talks/agile-software-quality.md

 > Users do not see ALL exceptions and hardly report ANY.

-Use exception reporting tools, like [Sentry](https://getsentry.com/welcome/) to get real time picture of all errors in your system.
+Use a crash reporting tool, like [Sentry](https://getsentry.com/welcome/), to get real time picture of all errors in your system.

 ```notes